Purbayan Chatterjee: Discography

 The album Lehar released by Times Music in 2008 has remained the bestseller for a year and a half.

 Shankar Mahadevan has performed the title song Dwo in Chatterjee's fusion album Stringstruck, released by Times Music.
 The number has also been compiled in the album Aman ki Asha, an Indo-Pak peace project released by Times Music and has also received the Palm IRAA Award for the Best World Music Album of the Year.

-Performances

-Chatterjee has performed in the following venues: